Deep sea sport fishing yacht in the Turks and Caicos

 Common Catches and Trophy Fish

-There are fairly defined seasons for many of the big game species found off Turks and Caicos, which affects what you are realistically able to catch on your vacation.
+There are fairly defined seasons for many of the big game species found in Turks and Caicos, which affects what you are realistically able to catch on vacation.

 Sailfish, wahoo, and mahi-mahi (dolphinfish) are more likely catches in the winter months, whereas blackfin tuna, yellowfin tuna, blue marlin, and white marlin are more common in the summer from May to August.

-Skipjack, mackerel, great barracuda, horse-eye jack, and sharks can generally be caught year-round.
+Skipjack, mackerel, great barracuda, horse-eye jack, and sharks can be caught year-round.

 Billfish are catch-and-release species (generally, so are sharks).
-Edible fish such as wahoo, mahi-mahi, tuna, and mackerel are typically kept and given to charter guests.
+Edible fish such as wahoo, mahi-mahi, tuna, and mackerel are often kept and given to guests.
 If you don't have a kitchen at your accommodation, consider having a local restaurant prepare your fish for you.
-A few establishments, such as Mangrove Bay Restaurant, will happily season and grill up your catch.
+A few establishments, such as Mangrove Bay Restaurant, will happily season and grill your catch.

 What to Bring

-Big game fishing requires you to spend significant time out on the water.
-While many of the luxury sport fishing yachts have air-conditioned cabins and shade, it's important to prepare for intense sun.
+While many luxury sport yachts have air-conditioned cabins and shade, it's important to prepare for intense sun.

 Bring a hat, neck gaiter (buff), long-sleeve rashguard, sunscreen, and polarized sunglasses.
 Consider packing anti-motion sickness medication (such as Gravol) if you're prone to seasickness.

-The main game fish event in the Turks and Caicos is the annual Wine Cellar Golf & Fishing Tournament.
+The main game fish event is the annual Wine Cellar Golf & Fishing Tournament.
 Several charter companies offer guests the opportunity to fish with them in this tournament, which spans multiple days.
 Throughout the year, numerous smaller light tackle competitions take place on Providenciales.

-The Turks and Caicos is a great destination for cruising and yachting, is easy to enter, and high-quality fuel is available at a decent price.
-If you'd like to try deep sea fishing on your own vessel, you'll need to obtain a recreational fishing license beforehand.
+Turks and Caicos is a great destination for cruising and yachting, is easy to enter, and high-quality fuel is available at a decent price.
+If you'd like to try deep-sea fishing on your own vessel, you'll need to obtain a recreational fishing license beforehand.

 For general information on fishing, protected areas, limits, and more, see our Fishing Guide.